ELIXIREstonia/elixirestonia.github.io/content/news/posts/2026/Crash-course_DM_19_02.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Crash Course in Data Management - 19.02.2026 - Registration OPEN
+title: Crash Course in Data Management - 19.02.2026
 draft: false
 hide:
   - toc